ViktorSmiryagin/ViktorSmiryagin/README.md

 # Hello!
-My name Smiryagin Viktor begin our acquaintance!
+My name is Smiryagin Viktor begin our acquaintance!

 ## About me